n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 ---
-title: "How to write a shell : XV6 shell.c"
+title: "XV6: How to write a shell"
 date: 2022-02-27 11:11:21
 tags: CTF
 layout: default